Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: conclusion and future directions

 \subsection{Gauss-Hermite quadratures for nonlinear factors}

 In this section, we introduce the Gauss-Hermite quadratures.
 To compute the integration of a scalar function $\varphi(\bX)$

-G-H quadrature methods consist of the following steps \begin{enumerate} \item Compute the $p$ roots of a $p\; th$ order Hermite polynomial, also denoted as \textit{sigma points}
+G-H quadrature methods consist of the following steps \begin{enumerate} \item Compute the $p$ roots of a $p\; th$ order Hermite polynomial, also denoted as \textit{sigma points}: $\xi = [\xi_1, \dots, \xi_p].$

-\item Compute the \textit{weights}
+\item Compute the \textit{weights}: $W_i = \frac{p!}{p^2[H_{p-1}(\xi_i)]}, i=1, \dots, p.$

-\item Approximate
+\item Approximate:

-where $\Tilde{\xi}_l$ is a $n$ dimensional vector which is the concatenation of a permutation of the sigma points, i.e., $\Tilde{\xi_l} = [\xi_{l_1}, \dots, \xi_{l_n}]$, and $l_1, \dots, l_n \in [1, \dots, p]$, and $\Tilde{W}_l$ is the the product of all the corresponding weights, i.e., $\Tilde{W}_l = \prod_{i=1}^{n}W_{l_i}$. \end{enumerate} It is straightforward to see that for an approximation of a $n$-dimensional integration, $p^n$ sigma points are needed, which is computationally costly in high-dimensional problems.
-In motion planning problems, the integrations are carried out on the factor level, which mitigates this issue.
+where $\Tilde{\xi}_l$ is a $n$ dimensional vector concatenating a permutation of the sigma points, i.e., $\Tilde{\xi_l} = [\xi_{l_1}, \dots, \xi_{l_n}]$, and $l_1, \dots, l_n \in [1, \dots, p]$, and $\Tilde{W}_l$ is the the product of all the corresponding weights, i.e., $\Tilde{W}_l = \prod_{i=1}^{n}W_{l_i}$. \end{enumerate} To approximate a $n$-dimensional integration, $p^n$ sigma points are needed.
+This is due to the tensor product of the nodes across different dimensions.
+Sparse grid quadrature uses Smolyak's rule to drop out the cross-terms in Taylor's approximation.
+The Smolyak rule distributes the total polynomial exactness into different dimensions.
+The resulting complexity is reduced to a polynomial dependence on the dimension\cite{heiss2008likelihood}. \begin{lemma}[\cite{heiss2008likelihood}, Theorem 2] For a $D_q-$variate function, the number of computations needed by a sparse grid quadrature that is exact for $2k_q-1$ total polynomial order is bounded by